isc-projects/kea/doc/sphinx/arm/config-backend.rst

 -------------

 Kea Configuration Backend (CB or config backend) gives Kea servers the ability to manage and fetch their configuration from one or more databases.
-In this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
-For example, the MySQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_mysql.so`, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
-The PostgreSQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_pgsql.so`, which provides a complete set of functions to manage and fetch the configuration information from the PostgreSQL database.
-From here on, the term "database" is used to refer to either a MySQL or PostgreSQL database.

 In small deployments, e.g. those comprising a single DHCP server instance with limited and infrequently changing number of subnets, it